Over 50 children down with vomiting at Oasis Primary School, Singapore!

 More than 50 children have come down with vomiting at Oasis Primary School, Singapore.
 What exactly happened?

-According to The Straits Times, more than 50 children at Oasis Primary School have been vomiting since the start of school this year.
+According to The Straits Times, there have been reported cases of vomiting at Oasis Primary School Singapore, with more than 50 children at the school vomiting since the start of school this year.
 Many were reported to be suffering from diarrhoea and a fever as well.
 At least 62 people in all, including staff and students, showed these symptoms.

 Measures taken by the school